Jade Plant Care Guide (Crassula ovata)

 However if you have a small one you don't need to worry because it will take a good while to reach these proportions.
 And who knows, by the time it needs more space it might have encouraged your bank balance to grow, paid off your mortgage and afforded you a bigger home to help house it!

+Top heavy plants are an accident waiting to happen in homes.
+One little slip and you have a huge mess on your floor.
 Therefore ensure you invest in a heavy container for your Jade and its pot to sit in.
-This will give stability, prevent damage and reduce the possibly of mess all over your carpet or floor.
+This will give stability, prevent damage and reduce the possibility of mess all over your carpet or floor.

 If it does ever happen pick up the majority of the soil with your hands then wait a day for the rest to dry out.
 Then you can whip out the hoover without the worry of staining.